FAUSheppy/potaris-next-gen/site/content/de/posts/kvm_virsh_network/index.md

 # KVM/virsh Network Optimization

 Using `libvirt/virsh` or `qemu` directly you might have noticed, that your networks are kind of slow.
 10mbit slow to be exact.
-That's because the default NIC is kind of slow and bad and unless you are running a really esoteric Unix, have a stone-age CPU or run your VMs as non-root, you can and should use the virtio kernel drivers for network.
+That's because the default NIC itself is quite slow and unless you are running some really esoteric Unix, have a stone-age CPU or run your VMs as non-root, you can and should use the virtio kernel drivers for network.

 ## Process
 To successfully use `virtio`, you need to: